mattermost/docs/source/developer/fx-guidelines.rst

     **System-wide header notification:**

-        - Triggered on login
+        - Triggered on login.
-        - Includes “x” button to dismiss
+        - Includes “x” button to dismiss.
-        - No timeout
+        - No timeout.
-        - Removed when system admin cancels
+        - Removed when system admin cancels.
         | Examples:
         | “Try our new Windows App.
 Click here to download.”,
         | “Scheduled maintenance 2:00am to 2:30am starts in 20 minutes, 3 seconds.”